 In the case of compounding, we already have the present value amount.
 And, in the case of discounting, we already have the future value.

 Impact of Increase/Decrease in Rate

-In discounting, if we drop the rate, the present value goes up.
+If we drop the rate, the present value goes up in discounting.
 And, if we raise the rate, the present value goes down.
-In compounding, a lower rate lowers the future value, while a higher rate raises the future value.
+A lower rate lowers the future value in compounding, while a higher rate raises the future value.